W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 > occasions he came up with innovative problem-solving solutions which contributed greatly to the successful outcome of the projects.
 I would not hesitate in recommending his services.
 >
 > __Michael Pullman__, Marketing Manager, Wild Frontiers Travel

-### My Scribbles
-I have a blog where I write about random things and stuff I've come across on the web that have helped me out with a task or offered some insight or some useful knowledge.
-These maybe be of interest.
-You can enjoy some of these short snippets [on my blog page >](https://w-a-i-l-a-w-8.github.io/)